 Rodents and Pests: The first step to keeping away rodents and pests is your choice of compost container.
 Sticking to a solid-side bin with a lid will keep unwanted critters out.
-Also, avoid meats, dairy, and fats in your compost bin—these contents will attract company.
+Also, avoid meats, dairy, and fats in your compost bin.

 Slow Decomposition: Make sure you stir your pile with a hand trowel or shovel at least once a week to aerate oxygen into the mixture.
 Keeping small contents (such as cut-up banana peels) in the pile will also speed up the breaking-down process.